-factor The scaling factor.
-The parameter can contain any scalar value that supports multiplication.
-The default value is 1.
 The multiplication order of the factor and the input.
 The parameter is useful when working with data types that do not support commutative multiplication (e. g., matrices).
 If scaleOnLeft is set to true (the default) the factor is multiplied on the left and the input on the right.

-Ports output input An output port that broadcasts the scaled value.
+An output port that broadcasts the scaled value.
 The actor automatically assigns a data type based on the type of the input and the factor parameter.
 An input port that receives a scalar value that supports multiplication (e.g., an integer, double, array, matrix, etc.)